What to Pack for a Cruise

 Cruise Packing Tip #5 – Power Strip

 The last cruise I was on had two reachable outlets.
-C’mon – it’s 2014… even my shoe-horn has a plug.
+C’mon – it’s 2016… even my shoe-horn has a plug.
 If you plan on running and charging phones, cameras, gaming consoles, hair dryers, curling irons, etc, you may want to bring a power strip.
+Here’s a nice compact power strip to bring on your cruise.

 UPDATE: according to our helpful users, these may actually be banned by some cruise lines (particularly if they look like the pic above).